 In a culture that has grown increasingly busy and hustle-driven, we have recently learned there are some things we can do without.
 We can do without constant entertainment, shopping, and eating out.
 We may not like it, but we can live without it.

-In fact, most of the women I have talked to tell me that they have grown their faith more in the last nine months than ever before.
-As we have navigated 2020, many of us have come to realize the really important things in life.
+In fact, most of the women I have talked to tell me that they have grown their faith more in the last several months than ever before.
+As we have navigated 2020 and 2021, many of us have come to realize the really important things in life.

 As believers, we know that our relationship with God should be our number one priority, but many of us still struggle to find the time to actually study God’s Word.

 Did you know studies show that most Christians don’t even read the Bible every day?
 A LifeWay survey in 2012 reported that less than 20% of professing Christians read the Bible daily.